Jump to Recipe

-Mediterranean Naan Pizza is a warm and crisp naan bread that is topped with roasted red pepper hummus, parsley, tomatoes, olive oil and lemon to make a light and healthy meal.
-This is great for lunches, a quick plant-based meal or an appetizer.
+Mediterranean Naan Pizza is a warm and crisp naan bread that is topped with roasted red pepper hummus, parsley, tomatoes, olive oil and lemon.
+This is an easy weeknight meal, a lunch or a quick plate-based appetizer.

 Save this recipe!